CosmosContracts/subDAOs/communications/onchain-proposals/4-conferences-nebular.md

 Total request: **25.700 JUNO** valued **~18.000 USD**

-## Note
-Even if the proposal doesn't pass, Juno contributors are allowed to go to the conference at their own expenses.
-Additionally, Core 1 members will never be reimbursed of any expense.
+*NOTE: Even if the proposal doesn't pass, Juno contributors are allowed to go to the conference at their own expense.
+Additionally, Core-1 members will not be reimbursed of any expenses.*

 ## Voting on this proposal
-* By voting **YES** on this proposal, you support the presence of Juno at Nebular Summit conference.
+* By voting **YES** on this proposal, you support Juno's presence at Nebular Summit conference.
-* By voting **NO** on this proposal, you think we should not support / go to that conference.
+* By voting **NO** on this proposal, you disapprove the funding and do not support Juno's presence at Nebular Summit conference.
-* By voting **NO WITH VETO**, you think we are wasting governance time and additionally you contribute towards burning of 1,000 $JUNO proposal deposit and proposal rejection if NoWithVeto votes are greater than one third of the total voting power.
+* By voting **NO WITH VETO**, you find this proposal to be spam/malicious to governance, and additionally contribute towards burning of 1,000 $JUNO proposal deposit and proposal rejection if NoWithVeto votes are greater than one third of the total voting power.
 * By voting **ABSTAIN**, you formally decline to vote either for or against the proposal.